MRtrix3/mrtrix3/docs/fixel_based_analysis/mt_fibre_density_cross-section.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 This step performs :ref:`global intensity normalisation <global-intensity-normalisation>` in the log-domain by scaling all tissue types with a spatially smoothly varying normalisation field::

-    foreach * : mtlognorm IN/wmfod.mif IN/wmfod_norm.mif IN/gm.mif IN/gm_norm.mif IN/csf.mif IN/csf_norm.mif -mask IN/dwi_mask_upsampled.mif
+    foreach * : mtnormalise IN/wmfod.mif IN/wmfod_norm.mif IN/gm.mif IN/gm_norm.mif IN/csf.mif IN/csf_norm.mif -mask IN/dwi_mask_upsampled.mif

-If CSD was performed with the same single set of (average) WM, GM and CSF response functions for all subjects, then the resulting output of :ref:`mtlognorm` should make the amplitudes comparable between those subjects as well.
+If CSD was performed with the same single set of (average) WM, GM and CSF response functions for all subjects, then the resulting output of :ref:`mtnormalise` should make the amplitudes comparable between those subjects as well.

 Note that this step is crucial in the FBA pipeline, even if bias field correction was applied during the preprocessing stage, as the latter does not correct for global intensity differences between subjects.